What NOT to Buy a Teacher for Christmas

 I don’t know a teacher that doesn’t have a water bottle or mug (or both) on their desk.
 It’s probably time for an upgrade.

-Most teachers would insert a caffeine drip IV if they could.
+- Coffee Shop – Most teachers would insert a caffeine drip IV if they could.
 Until that’s a possibility, coffee will do.
-Even those of us who don’t drink coffee can get tea, hot chocolate, or snacks at a coffee shop.

 A note in a nice card

-What gifts would you rather not receive?
-Let me know in the comments below?
+What Christmas gifts did you get your teacher?
+Let me know in the comments below!